VirgilSecurity/demo-firebase-ios/README.md

 cd demo-firebase-ios
 ```

-## Set up your Firebase account for the app
+## Connect your Virgil and Firebase accounts
-In order for the app to work, you need to deploy a Firebase function that gives out JWT tokens for your authenticated users.
+In order for the app to work, you need to deploy a Firebase function that gives out Virgil JWT tokens for your authenticated users.
 You'll also need to create a Firestore database with a specific rule set.

 * **[Follow instructions here](https://github.com/VirgilSecurity/demo-firebase-func)**